Moulay Hassan, Crown Prince of Morocco: Private life

 In 2014, aged 10, his father gifted him a luxury car, which became his first car registered in his name.
-Moulay Hassan loves football and basketball.
-When he was young, he played football at the training center of the Royal Armed Forces (FAR) of Maamoura, in Rabat, with several children of soldiers.
-He also practices horse riding, his father Mohammed VI personally follows his training programs.
-In November 2016, in a report entitled "Private lesson" dedicated to their father-son duo, Paris Match magazine described Moulay El Hassan as "a son who listens to his father's advice".
+Moulay Hassan loves football, when he was young, he played football at the training center of the Royal Armed Forces (FAR) of Maamoura, in Rabat, with several children of soldiers.
+He also loves basketball, and was eager to participate in his university club competition despite the COVID-19 pandemic.
+The Times reported that Moulay Hassan loves rap music, and that he is a fan of Moroccan rapper ElGrandeToto.

+He practices horse riding, his father Mohammed VI personally follows his training programs.
 In 2018, in his capacity as crown prince, a Gulfstream G650 private jet newly acquired by the FAR was allocated to him.
-He loves basketball, and was eager to participate in his university club competition despite the COVID-19 pandemic.